We’ve all heard the term “emotional eating”, and seen it portrayed on our television screens.

 As a Clinical Psychologist, Claire has been trained in psychological assessment and evidence-based therapies for both individual adults and couples.
 She is result-orientated, practicing a wide range of therapeutic approaches with great success.
 Claire has a special interest in helping adults and couples coping with change; she gains great fulfillment and inspiration through witnessing human resilience again and again in her clinical work.

-To make an appointment with Clinical Psychologist Claire Pang at Vision Psychology Mt Gravatt, try online booking or call (07) 3088 5422.
+To make an appointment with Clinical Psychologist Claire Pang at Vision Psychology Wishart, try online booking or call (07) 3088 5422.

 - Gilbert, S (2014).
 Therapy for Eating Disorders.
 London: Sage Publications.